 If you answered yes to any of those questions..
 You might want to add some Vitamin C to your routine.
 Vitamin C is known to repair sun damage, treat fine lines, and protect the skin from further damage from free radicals.
 Try these Vitamin C serums, or get your Vitamin C from your moisturizer with the Luxe Botanics Camu Brightening Moisturizer.
 Another option is a toner enhanced with Vitamin C, like the Neroli Clarifying Complexion Mist.
 It’s great for acne or breakout prone skin too!

-On that same note, just because the temperature is dropping, does not mean it’s safe to stop using your SPF!
+On that same note, just because the temperature has dropped, does not mean it’s safe to stop using your SPF!
 You should keep up your safe sun practices well into the winter; the sun continues to penetrate and damage our skin year round.
 For an easy addition to any skincare/makeup routine try the Salt & Stone SPF Face Stick.
 Keep it in your bag to easily reapply throughout the day.

 2. Exfoliate, Exfoliate, Exfoliate